darwishdev/devkit-cli/README.md

 ---

 ### `devkit seed`

-This command automates the process of seeding your database tables with data from an Excel file.
+This command automates the process of seeding your database tables with data from an Excel file and optionally creates users in Supabase Auth.

 **Usage:**